codingwatermelon/codingwatermelon.github.io/_posts/2020-09-09-how-to-make-a-magic-mirror.md

 2. Format your SD card with SD Card Formatter
 3. Flash the Raspberry Pi Raspbian Buster with Desktop image to your SD card with Etcher
   - *(Optional Step)* **If you don't have a Mini HDMI to HDMI adapter** or **if you don't want to configure the Pi via the desktop GUI** (i.e., a purely "headless" setup), you will want to add a couple of network configuration files to the `/boot` folder (accessible after you flash the image to the SD card) so that the Pi can connect to your network:
     - (1) `wpa_supplicant.conf` - the WiFi [network configuration file](../files/wpa_supplicant.conf)
     - (2) `ssh` - the SSH configuration file
       - This file can just be an empty file named `ssh`; it basically just tells the Pi that it should turn on the SSH configuration so that you can remotely connect to it
 4. Plug in the SD card to the Raspberry Pi, connect it to a monitor, then power it on
   - Note: If you set up SSH, connect to the Pi via SSH (using PuTTy for Windows or Terminal for MacOS)
-    - To find the IP address, you can use an [IP scanner](https://angryip.org/download/#windows)
+    - To find the IP address, you can use an IP Scanner like [Advanced IP Scanner](https://www.advanced-ip-scanner.com/)

 ***